WesselSmit/education-portal/DESIGN_RATIONALE.md

 <!-- 2 -->
 2. Defining the template as a Custom Element
-To make it possible to use the web component in the HTML you need to define this as a Custom Element first.
-To do this you create a class, which you define as window's customElements property.
+To make it possible to use the web component in the HTML you need to define it as a Custom Element first.
+To do this you create a class, which you define in the window `customElements` property.
 If you don't do this the browser won't recognize your custom element and it'll inherit the properties (behaviour + styling) of a `span`.

 <details><summary>Example: Defining a Custom Element</summary>